jeffknupp/blog/in_progress/new_post.md

 real value there would be nothing to "receive" it.
 Once the generator is started, we can send values as we do above.

+### Finally: `yield`'s Full Power

+After a series of PEPs enhancing the power of `yield`, PEP 380 gave `generator`s the final piece of the puzzle: control over to whom you `yield`.

-especially when more than one is involved.
-In a typical producer/consumer implementation, we either need something in the middle to mediate (like the following):
+This means that multiple `generators` can create a sort of symbiotic relationship, yielding back and forth between one another.
+When might this be useful?
+Let's implement a simple producer/consumer model.
+In a typical implementation, either something sits between the producer and consumer to mediate (like the following):

     #!py
     def process_data():